fechanique/cordova-plugin-fcm/README.md

     "icon":"fcm_push_icon"
   },
   "data":{
-    "param1":"value1",  //Any data to be retreived in the notification callback "param2":"value2"
+    "param1":"value1",  //Any data to be retrieved in the notification callback "param2":"value2"
   },
     "to":"/topics/topicExample",